 Playspaces and skate parks

-These measures impact our children and families, but they are deemed necessary to protect our community’s health during this pandemic.
-All All non-essential activities should be cancelled and travel from the home restricted where possible.
+Restriction measures may impact our children and families but they are deemed necessary to protect our community’s health during this pandemic.
+NSW Police have the power to enforce restrictions.

 All Council pools are closed during the current lockdown.

 Our parks, reserves and facilities are often used as the venue for community sport competitions.